Gillian McKeith: You Are What You Eat

 Her book You Are What You Eat had sold over two million copies by 2006, and was the most borrowed non-fiction library book in the UK between July 2005 and June 2006.
 The book derived from the Channel 4 show she presented, You Are What You Eat, broadcast until 2007, in which she attempted to motivate people to lose weight and change their lifestyle.
-Ian Marber, a nutritionist, described her in 2006 as fervent in her beliefs and thinks of her as a sort of health televangelist.
+Ian Marber, a nutritionist, described her in 2006 as fervent in her beliefs and considers herself a sort of health televangelist.
 In each episode of the fourth series, called Gillian Moves In: You Are What You Eat, two people were chosen to stay with McKeith at a house in London "with no escape".
 She first showed each of the subjects their typical week's food consumption.
 The food was laid out on a table in a cold, congealed and unpleasant state.
 The subjects were often shown emptying the display into refuse sacks.
 According to Jan Moir in The Daily Telegraph, she was seen "shouting at sobbing, fat women while forcing them to eat quinoa and undergo frequent sessions of colonic irrigation enthusiastically administered by her good self."
 She then offered advice on diet and exercise, and forbade alcohol.
 Once trained, the participants were able to return home, and were expected to stick to their new regime for eight weeks.
 If they failed to stick to it, McKeith moved in with them to make sure they followed her advice.
 The participants were shown at the end of the eight weeks to have lost body mass, and said they felt healthier.

-She often attributes some of the featured clients' health problems to a vitamin or mineral deficiency.
-There are certain foods she considers to be particularly nutritious, and these are often mentioned in her programmes.
+She often attributed some of the featured clients' health problems to a vitamin or mineral deficiency.
+There are certain foods she considered to be particularly nutritious, and these were often mentioned in her programmes.
 These can be unusual foods, some of which are available only from health food shops or from McKeith's own range of products.
 A spokesperson for Celador, the television production company responsible for McKeith's series, said that the criticism of her is reflective of her rejection of traditionalist approaches to nutrition: "You have to realise that when someone takes a holistic approach, there is always going to be an old school of traditionalists who are going to be sceptical and besmirch that.
 That's what's going on."